chriswebb09/chriswebb09.github.io/_posts/2016-11-12-adventures-in-objc.md

 The first problem I ran into was the projectile ivar for position was either null or when I tried to access it inside the animation was protected.
 Just as I was about to try calculating the geometry for the intersection between the projectile and the enemy I found a simpler solution.
 If the I added physics to the scene and gave the bodies physics properties I could access the collision detection delegate.

 ### Wrap up
-After that it’s simply a matter of creating this method (BOOL)ccPhysicsCollisionBegin:(CCPhysicsCollisionPair *)pair enemyCollision:(CCNode *)enemy bulletCollision:(CCNode *)bullet and implementing code I wanted to run on collision.
+After that it’s simply a matter of creating this method

+{% highlight objc linenos %}

+-(BOOL)ccPhysicsCollisionBegin:(CCPhysicsCollisionPair *)pair enemyCollision:(CCNode *)enemy bulletCollision:(CCNode *)bullet;

+{% endhighlight %}

+and implementing code I wanted to run on collision.